kkkddder/BuildingNYC/README.md

 ![Add image](https://raw.githubusercontent.com/kkkddder/BuildingNYC/master/Images_ReadMe/MapExplore4.png)

-We also made charts to look at population and racial characteristics, as well as the relation between year built and number of floors for relevant Staten Island and Queens areas.
-The complete data exploration can be found at https://kkkddder.github.io/BuildingNYC/Ass1.html
+We also made charts to look at population and racial characteristics, as well as the relation between year built and number of floors for relevant Staten Island and Queens areas, but we later moved in a different direction.

 Further research narrowed down the geographical area of interest.
 We learned that there were two main programs that served the victims of Superstorm Sandy.
-One was city run and called Build it Back, and was focused on rebuilding and sometimes elevating damaged houses through contractors ususally managed by the city.
+One was city run and called Build it Back, and was focused on rebuilding and sometimes elevating damaged houses through contractors usually managed by the city.
 This federally funded program had some successes but was also plagued by problems.
 Immigrants in the affected areas did not know about the program at first, there were not enough resources devoted to the program, and contractors had a hard time making homes storm-proof within the alloted budget, among other things.
 Several years later, there were still issues.
 When DeBlasio took over as mayor he allocated more resources to the program, but even with that, only 87% of the eligible homes have been rebuilt.
 People apparently dropped out of the program after years of frustration, so it is not clear if this number is indicative of the actual completion rate.

 A second main program was run by the state government, initiated by Governor Andrew Cuomo.
 This program invested $200 million to buy back the land / damaged homes at pre-Sandy rates in three devastated areas of Staten Island: Oakwood Beach, Ocean Breeze, and Graham Beach.
 The plan was to demolish those battered homes and rewild the land (seeding it), returning it to wetlands.
 (This strategy is called managed retreat.)
 The upside here was two-fold: people could quickly move on with their lives, and the program eliminated the risk of future damage from storms in this waterfront area., because the land is restored to its natural floodplain function.
 (Other areas in NYC such as Williamsburg, Greenpoint, and Long Island City are rebuilding on the waterfront and tens of thousands of new residents are moving in, a risky proposition.)
 A large percentage of people in these SI waterfront areas decided to take the buyout offers.

 Here are just some of the sources we used in the research phase: